yojoecapital/spring-demo/README.md

 > This is actively being worked on as I continue to learn more about Spring...

-This is a demonstration for using Java, Maven, and Spring Boot to build a simple MVC web application in a containerized environment.
+This is a demonstration for using Java, Maven, Spring Boot, Eureka, and Zuul to build a distributed web applications in a containerized environment.
 The only prerequisite for this project is having the Docker CLI properly setup on a Linux machine.
 This project is meant to be used alongside my notes [here](./notes).

 ## Usage